GoogleCloudPlatform/dataflow-ordered-processing/docs/pipeline-design.md

 ### Create a custom transform to wrap the OrderedEventProcessing transform

-This is an optional step, and technically you don't need to do it.
+This is an optional step, and technically you don't have to do it.
 But if you do - the main pipeline code will look more compact and the graph on the Dataflow UI will look "prettier".
 In our demo [OrderBookProducer transform](/order-book-pipeline/src/main/java/com/google/cloud/dataflow/orderbook/OrderBookProducer.java) is used to hide some mechanics of using the OrderedEventProcessor.